Rafficer/linux-cli-community/USAGE.md

    You are now ready to connect to ProtonVPN.
 For example, you can let ProtonVPN-CLI find the fastest server for you.
 Just type `sudo protonvpn connect -f` and a connection will be established.

    ![ubuntu-connected](https://i.imgur.com/VJVacKe.png)

+### Installing in a virtual environment

+If you're having trouble with the normal installation or don't want to install ProtonVPN-CLI as root, follow this guide to install it in a Python virtual environment.

+#### Install

+1. Install the virtualenv Python package

+    `pip3 install virtualenv --user`

+2. Create a virtual environment and activate it

+    `virtualenv ~/ProtonVPN-CLI`

+    `source ~/ProtonVPN-CLI/bin/activate`

+3. Now that you're in the virtual environment, install ProtonVPN-CLI

+    `pip install protonvpn-cli`

+    As you're in the virtualenv, `pip` should be the same as `pip3`.

+4. You should now have the executable `~/ProtonVPN-CLI/bin/protonvpn`.

+    `which protonvpn`

+5. If that works, deactivate the virtual environment again

+    `deactivate`

+6. Link the executable from above (output of the `which` command) to a PATH folder so you can access it from anywhere

+    `sudo ln -sf ~/ProtonVPN-CLI/bin/protonvpn /usr/local/bin/protonvpn`

+Now you should be able to use the protonvpn command from anywhere in the system without issues.

+#### Update

+1. Activate the virtual environment again

+    `source ~/ProtonVPN-CLI/bin/activate`

+2. Update ProtonVPN-CLI

+    `pip install protonvpn-cli --upgrade`

+3. Deactivate the virtual environment

+    `deactivate`

+#### Uninstall

+1. Purge configuration

+    `sudo protonvpn configure` -> `7` -> `y`

+2. Delete the ProtonVPN-CLI folder

+    `rm -rf ~/ProtonVPN-CLI`

+3. Delete the symlink

+    `sudo unlink /usr/local/bin/protonvpn`

 ## Commands